writetome51/abstract-app-paginator/README.md

-# PaginatorDataController
+# AppPaginator

-An abstract TypeScript/JavaScript class that connects a paginator with its data source and tells
-it what to show in the view.
+A TypeScript/Javascript class for pagination in a real-world web app.
-Both a paginator object and a dataSource object must be injected in the constructor.
+A dataSource object must be injected in the constructor.
-The actual page data will be in the paginator object.
-That same object will have to be
-available in the view.

 ## Constructor
 ```
 constructor(
-    __paginator: {
-        data: any[];
-        itemsPerPage: number;
-        currentPageNumber: number; // changing this number changes the page.
-    },
     __dataSource: {
         getData: (batchNumber: number, numberOfItemsToGet: number) => any[];
         getDataTotal: () => number;